cgungaloo/crud_api_CF/README.md

 # Conclusion

-This project as a good head first introduction to AWS and cloud formation as well as using boto3.
+This project was a good head first introduction to AWS and cloud formation as well as using boto3.
 I was introduced to a good range of AWS resources.
 I got a lot of good feed back from Global Logic people to help with best practices.
-I would improve on this by introducing CI/CD to automatically redeploy the resources and Create and upload zip files to AWS.
+I would improve on this by introducing CI/CD to automatically redeploy the resources and Create and upload zip files to S3.

 Thanks for reading and I wish you all the best in your AWS journey.